dimfalk/kostra2020/README.md

 ### Get “INDEX_RC” based on row and column information

-Sometimes identification of the grid cells is not accomplished using “INDEX_RC” directly but rather a combination of X and Y information (e.g. column 11, row 49).
+Sometimes identification of grid cells is not accomplished using “INDEX_RC” directly but rather using a combination of X and Y information (e.g. column 11, row 49).
 This information can easily be used to generate the necessary “INDEX_RC” field.

 ``` r
 # Generate "INDEX_RC" out of X and Y information.